GitHubWestie/Laravel-dev-container/README.md

 # Add any other required PHP extensions here (e.g., pdo_mysql, gd, etc.)
 RUN docker-php-ext-install pcntl pdo_mysql # Add pdo_mysql if you need database connectivity

+# Install sqlite3 CLI and clean up apt lists
+# This should be a separate RUN command for clarity and better caching if other apt installs exist.
+RUN apt-get update && \
+    apt-get install -y sqlite3 && \
+    rm -rf /var/lib/apt/lists/*

 # You can also add other OS-level packages if needed
 # RUN apt-get update && apt-get install -y <package-name> && rm -rf /var/lib/apt/lists/*
 ```